By Louis Golino for CoinWeek ……

-August 15 marked the 40th anniversary of the end of the gold standard.
+August 15 marks the 45th anniversary of the end of the gold standard.
 In 1971 President Richard M. Nixon ended the convertibility of the dollar with gold, which paved the way for the system of floating, fiat currencies that exists today.

 Ever since then the U.S. dollar has continued to lose purchasing power.
 More and more printing of dollars has fueled inflation and produced a long-term secular decline in the dollar’s value, although it is still the world’s reserve currency.

 Many analysts and economists, especially those of a conservative persuasion, have been calling for an end to the fiat dollar in recent years.
 They have proposed that the paper dollar be replaced with one backed by American gold reserves.

 In recent years some people have questioned whether the gold that is supposed to be held at Fort Knox is actually there, and whether gold owned by other countries is also stored there.

 I have read that some foreign gold, including from Germany, has been stored in Federal Reserve banks, but it is not clear whether there is any foreign gold at Fort Knox.

 In my view U.S. gold reserves are more than likely safely stored where they should be, but conspiracy theories are fueled by the fact that independent observers are hardly ever given access to Fort Knox.
 Many years ago CBS’ 60 Minutes did a segment in which the reporter was allowed to view the gold in Fort Knox.

 Periodic proposals for a new gold standard have ultimately gone nowhere.

 But the substantial increase in the money supply since the 2008 financial crisis coupled with the continuing decline in the dollar, the increase in the Federal debt, and the significant rise in gold prices, have helped fuel renewed calls for a new gold standard.